ericjiang97/IntFix-Enterprise/README.md

 An Internet/General Fixing Tool for AD Computers.
 Designed by Technicians for Technicians

+_This project is abandoned and out of date.
+End of Support is officially at Novemnber 2016_
 ## Current Features Include:
 - MainFix Cycle
  - GPUpdate